populationcodes/random-matrix-gallery/README.md

 <code>Wigner, E. P. (1955).
 Characteristic Vectors of Bordered Matrices With Infinite Dimensions.
 Annals of Mathematics, 62(3), 548-564. [[paper]](https://doi.org/10.2307/1970079)</code>

 ### Other papers of interest
+ * Lévy ensambles
+   <code>Burda, Z., Janik, R. A., Jurkiewicz, J., Nowak, M. A., Papp, G., & Zahed, I. (2002).
+Free random Lévy matrices.
+Physical Review E, 65(2), 021106. [[paper]](https://doi.org/10.1103/PhysRevE.65.021106)</code>
+ * Wigner-Lévy ensambles
+   <code>Burda, Z., Jurkiewicz, J., Nowak, M. A., Papp, G., & Zahed, I. (2007).
+Free random lévy and wigner-lévy matrices.
+Physical Review E—Statistical, Nonlinear, and Soft Matter Physics, 75(5), 051126. [[paper]](https://doi.org/10.1103/PhysRevE.75.051126)</code>
+ * Division of Gaussian and normalised RV
+   <code>Bohigas, O., de Carvalho, J. X., & Pato, M. P. (2008).
+Disordered ensembles of random matrices.
+Physical Review E—Statistical, Nonlinear, and Soft Matter Physics, 77(1), 011122. [[paper]](https://doi.org/10.1103/PhysRevE.77.011122)</code>
  * Extensive spike model
    <code>Landau, I. D., Mel, G. C., & Ganguli, S. (2023).
 Singular vectors of sums of rectangular random matrices and optimal estimation of high-rank signals: The extensive spike model.
 Physical Review E, 108(5), 054129. [[paper]](https://doi.org/10.1103/PhysRevE.108.054129)</code>

 ## More information
 The random matrix gallery is a curated display of classes of random matrices where the eigenvalue spectrum is known.
-It is probably biased by personal familiarity toward mathematical physics works.
+It is probably biased by personal familiarity toward mathematical physics works, and is definitely biased when presenting works by the author.

- * Any feedback is most welcome.
+ * Any feedback is most welcome!
- * Suggestions for missing ensembles are most welcome, but should include relevant code samples similar in spirit to the examples in the available ensembles.
+   + Suggestions for missing ensembles are welcome.
+Please provide relevant code samples, similar to the examples in the available ensembles, to improve their chances to be included in the list.
- * If you found an error or you wish to contribue please contact population.codes (at gmail) or populationcodes (at github).
+   + If you found an error or you wish to contribue please contact population.codes (at gmail) or populationcodes (at github).
  * See setup.txt for setting up the environment if you wish to run the project locally.
  * All rights reserved to the author.
+ * Created and curated by Uri Cohen [[personal website]](https://uricohen.github.io/).